Researching the politics of development

 Led from the Global Development Institute (GDI), Europe’s largest global poverty and inequality institute, ESID worked to deepen the understanding of governance in the developing world in ways that impact on policy and practice so that people’s lives and livelihoods are improved.

-Our overarching research question is:
+Our overarching research question was:

 “What kinds of politics can help to secure inclusive development, and how can these be promoted?”

-Our three central research questions are:
+Our three central research questions have been

 - What capacities enable states to help deliver inclusive development?